People as Resource – Definition, Classification, FAQs

 On the other hand, non-economic activities are those which are done without the intention of acquiring monetary benefits.
 For example, a student taught by his parents is a non-economic activity.

 To better understand people as resources, we need to understand the classification of economic activity.
 Economic activity is generally categorized as follows:

-- Secondary Sector (Manufacturing): This category includes the manufacture of all small and large items.
-Secondary industry also includes construction activities.
+- Secondary Sector (Manufacturing): This category, is the manufacture of all small and large items.
+The secondary industry also includes construction activities.

-- Tertiary Industry (Service Sector): All service providers are classified as Tertiary Industry.
+- Tertiary Industry (Service Sector): All service providers are classified as Tertiary industries.
 This includes economic activities such as transportation, banking, restaurants, telecommunications, health, and tourism.

-Apart from the above three two new sectors have come to light which are mainly focused on human resources development.
+Apart from the above three two new sectors have come to light which is mainly focused on human resources development.
 These sectors are: